prestoalvarez/celestia-zkevm-hl-testnet/crates/ev-prover/README.md

 The `ev-prover` service is a simple gRPC service designed to serve ZK proofs to clients.
 It encapsulates the SP1 programs maintained under `sp1`, and uses the `sp1_sdk::ProverClient` in order to interface with them.

-## Running the ev-prover service in `combined` mode for a private or public testnet
+## Running the ev-prover service in `batch_mode` mode for a private or public testnet
-The combined mode aggregates a range of blocks and proves them in one go, using a single GPU instance.
+The batch mode aggregates a range of blocks and proves them in one go, using a single GPU instance.
 This mode is better than default when using the succinct prover network, because in default mode the base fee will accumulate and cause huge costs.

 ### Setup